Greek junta: Regency

 The flight of Constantine and Kollias left Greece with no legal government or head of state.
 This did not concern the military junta.
 Instead the Revolutionary Council, composed of Pattakos, Papadopoulos, and Makarezos, appointed another member to the military administration, Major General Georgios Zoitakis, as regent.
 Zoitakis then appointed Papadopoulos as prime minister.
 This became the only government of Greece following the failure of the King's attempted counter-coup, as Constantine was unwilling to set up an alternative administration in exile.

 In hopes of giving legal sanction to the regime, the junta drafted a new constitution.
 It made the military the guardians of "social and political order", with wide autonomy from governmental and parliamentary oversight.
 It also heavily circumscribed the activities of political parties.
 The new constitution was approved in a 15 November referendum, with over 92 per cent approval.
 However, the referendum was conducted in less-than-free circumstances; the regime deployed extensive propaganda in favour of the new document while muzzling any opposition.
-Under the new constitution, the regency would continue until elections were held, unless the junta called Constantine back sooner (though Constantine never acknowledged, let alone recognized, the regency).
+Under the new constitution, the regency would continue until elections were held, unless the junta called Constantine back sooner (though Constantine never acknowledged, let alone recognised, the regency).
 However, the junta announced that the "Revolution of April 21" (as the regime called itself) would need time to reform the "Greek mentality" before holding elections.
 It also suspended most of the constitution's guarantees of civil rights until the restoration of civilian rule.

 In a legally controversial move, even under the junta's own Constitution, the Cabinet voted on 21 March 1972 to oust Zoitakis and replace him with Papadopoulos, thus combining the offices of regent and prime minister.
 It was thought Zoitakis was problematic and interfered too much with the military.
 The King's portrait remained on coins, in public buildings, etc., but slowly, the military chipped away at the institution of the monarchy: the royal family's tax immunity was abolished, the complex network of royal charities was brought under direct state control, the royal arms were removed from coins, the Navy and Air Force dropped their "Royal" names, and newspapers were prohibited from publishing the King's photo or any interviews.

-During this period, resistance against the colonels' rule became better organized among exiles in Europe and the United States.
+During this period, resistance against the colonels' rule became better organised among exiles in Europe and the United States.
 There was also considerable political infighting within the junta.
 Still, up until 1973, the junta appeared in firm control of Greece, and not likely to be ousted by violent means.